jitsi-contrib/prosody-plugins/token_affiliation/README.md

 ## A token sample

 Set the affiliation on token.
-The value may be "`owner`" or "`member`".
+The value may be `owner` or `member`.

 A sample token body: